-A tricky part of divorce that I find many people in need of answers regarding is taxes and how they relate to divorce.
+A tricky part of divorce is that I find many people who need answers regarding taxes and how they relate to divorce.
 Many of us rely on accountants or other tax professionals to “do our taxes” for us each year.
-This is especially true if we own our own business or have other reasons why our taxes are more difficult to complete on our own.
-Regardless of the reason for doing so, if we choose to have someone else do our taxes for us we are losing out on an opportunity to learn about an important area of our adult lives.
+This is especially true if we own our own business or have different reasons why our taxes are more difficult to complete on our own.
+Regardless of the reason for doing so, if we choose to have someone else do our taxes for us, we are losing out on an opportunity to learn about an important area of our adult lives.

 I’m not here to try to encourage you to start thinking of your taxes as something fun or exciting.
 That would be disingenuous and probably a waste of my time.
-Rather, I am here to point out to you why taxes are important to you as a person going through divorce as well as what you can do to make sure that your divorce doesn’t cause you to completely lose track of what you should be doing each year in regard to your taxes.
+Instead, I am here to point out to you why taxes are important to you as a person going through a divorce, as well as what you can do to make sure that your divorce doesn’t cause you to completely lose track of what you should be doing each year regarding your taxes.
 Remember that you are responsible for filing a tax return each year- regardless of how much your personal life has changed.

-During the course of your divorce you will come face to face with a fairly wide range of issues regarding taxes.
-As a result, it is critical that you be able to take a look at those issues with an eye for detail.
-Your attorney should be someone familiar with taxes and tax related issues but is not going to be qualified (most likely) to give you advice about your taxes.
-Before you begin the final negotiations for your divorce it may be worth your while to spend some time (and money) speaking to a tax professional about the decisions you are considering.
-That person’s advice could cause you to give your decisions some second thought- for better or worse.
+During your divorce, you will come face to face with a relatively wide range of issues regarding taxes.
+As a result, you must take a look at those issues with an eye for detail.
+Your attorney should be someone familiar with taxes and tax-related matters but will not be qualified (most likely) to give you advice about your taxes.
+Before you begin the final negotiations for your divorce, it may be worth your while to spend some time (and money) speaking to a tax professional about the decisions you are considering.
+That person’s advice could cause you to give your choices some second thought- for better or worse.

-The worst thing you can do is not talk to someone with experience and expertise in taxes until after your divorce and then find out that you made some serious mistakes in the negotiation of your divorce settlement.
-Having to take care of tax related problems within your divorce decree after your divorce can take a long time and can cost you a lot of money.
-Do yourself a favor and collect as much information when it comes to taxes before the conclusion of your divorce case.
+The worst thing you can do is not talk to someone with experience and expertise in taxes until after your divorce and then find out that you made some severe mistakes in negotiating your divorce settlement.
+You had to take care of tax-related problems within your divorce decree after your divorce can take a long time and can cost you a lot of money.
+Please do yourself a favor and collect as much information when it comes to taxes before the conclusion of your divorce case.

 What about tax return filings in specific years during your marriage?

-What does this document have to do with your tax responsibilities after the divorce has finally drawn to a close?
-In most divorces, what ends up happening is that for each year of your marriage both you and your spouse will be entitled to one half each of any refund that is or has been received.
-Depending on your individual circumstances, however, this may not work well for you and your spouse.
+What does this document do with your tax responsibilities after the divorce has finally drawn to a close?
+In most divorces, what ends up happening is that for each year of your marriage, both you and your spouse will be entitled to one-half each of any refund that is or has been received.
+Depending on your circumstances, however, this may not work well for you and your spouse.

-Sometimes you may not even be aware whether or not you and your spouse even filed income taxes for each year of your marriage.
-Many times in a marriage one spouse will handle all the financial questions and the other will basically stay out of the way.
-This can seem to work ok but if you are the spouse who has never filed the taxes you are at a disadvantage in at least two areas.
-Number one, you don’t possess the knowledge that your spouse does in relation to taxes and how to file them.
-Number two, you are putting yourself in a bad position because you are totally relying your spouse to fulfill your duty to file your income tax return each year.
+Sometimes you may not even be aware of whether or not you and your spouse even filed income taxes for each year of your marriage.
+Often in a marriage, one spouse will handle all the financial questions, and the other will stay out of the way.
+This can seem to work ok, but if you are the spouse who has never filed the taxes, you are at a disadvantage in at least two areas.
+Number one, you don’t know what your spouse does concerning taxes and how to file them.
+Number two, you are putting yourself in the wrong position because you are relying upon your spouse to fulfill your duty to file your income tax return each year.

 Do you owe taxes for any year that you were married?
-Were you and your spouse audited by the IRS in any year during the course of your marriage?
-One thing that I suggest to clients that they do early in their divorce is to request copies of their tax returns at least for the past 5-7 years.
-This will give you, your lawyer and your tax professional the starting point that you need to analyze what sort of position you are in as far as taxes are concerned.
+Did the IRS audit you and your spouse in any year during your marriage?
+I suggest to clients that they do early in their divorce is to request copies of their tax returns at least for the past 5-7 years.
+This will give you, your lawyer, and your tax professional the starting point that you need to analyze your position as far as taxes are concerned.

-Sometimes your spouse may own a business that you have had very little direct contact with over the years.
-All you know is that your spouse handles all the financial “stuff” and that the money earned from that business goes towards providing you and your family with food, lights, water and retirement savings.
-Otherwise you have been hands off when it comes to the business.
+Sometimes your spouse may own a business that you have had minimal direct contact with over the years.
+All you know is that your spouse handles all the financial “stuff” and that the money earned from that business goes towards providing you and your family with food, lights, water, and retirement savings.
+Otherwise, you have been hands-off when it comes to the business.
 Is that a good or a bad thing?

-Depending upon how detail oriented your spouse is, this can be either a good or bad thing.
-The IRS may view you and your spouse are being more deserving of an audit due to the nature of your business.
-Sometimes the end result of an audit is that you are made to pay money in taxes for returns not properly filed years ago.
+Depending upon how detail-oriented your spouse is, this can be either a good or bad thing.
+The IRS may view you and your spouse as more deserving of an audit due to the nature of your business.
+Sometimes the result of an audit is that you are made to pay taxes for returns not properly filed years ago.
 If this could be your situation, then talk to your lawyer and tax professional., It may not be in your best interests to accept a settlement offer where you “only” get half of any future tax returns where you and your spouse file jointly as married persons.

 How do you handle filing your taxes in the year of your divorce?

 Say that you and your spouse are getting divorced this year in 2020.
-This is the official year that you and your spouse are getting divorced and as a result you will file separate tax returns since the filing status for any given year is determined on December 31st of any given year.
-So, you could be married for 364 days in 2020, but if you are divorced on New Year’s Eve then you would be considered divorced for the entirety of 2020.
+This is the official year that you and your spouse are getting divorced, and as a result, you will file separate tax returns since the filing status for any given year is determined on December 31st of any given year.
+So, you could be married for 364 days in 2020, but if you are divorced on New Year’s Eve, you would be considered divorced for the entirety of 2020.

-There are two options that you can choose to take advantage of when it come to taxes as residents of the State of Texas.
-Option number one is that you can split the income for that year and file as if you were single for 2020.
-You could claim your own income and withholding and deductions, all to the exclusion of your spouse in regard to those same concepts.
-Option number two would be go back and look to see what months of 2020 you actually were legally married to your spouse.
-For those months you could claim one half of your spouse’s income, deductions and withholdings, and your spouse would do the same for you.
+You can choose to take advantage of two options when it comes to taxes as residents of the State of Texas.
+Option number one is to split the income for that year and file as if you were single for 2020.
+You could claim your income and withholding and deductions, all to the exclusion of your spouse concerning those same concepts.
+Option number two would be to go back and see what months of 2020 you were legally married to your spouse.
+For those months, you could claim one-half of your spouse’s income, deductions, and withholdings, and your spouse would do the same for you.

-From my experience partitioning your income for 2020 would be the easiest and most straightforward method to employ especially if you are looking to come into contact the least amount possible with your ex-spouse.
-If this option is not in your best interests financially I would again suggest that you contact a tax professional to determine what your best course of action may be.
+From my experience partitioning your income for 2020 would be the most straightforward method to employ especially if you are looking to contact the least amount possible with your ex-spouse.
+If this option is not in your best interests financially, I suggest that you get a tax professional to determine your best course of action.
 Whatever option you choose to take advantage of should be noted in your divorce decree.

-If you do not specify in your final decree of divorce as what plan you choose to employ then the IRS will select option two for you and your spouse.
-You may not be able to itemize your deductions based on your income so you should find out whether you would benefit from taking part of these deductions for this period of time.
-You should have all of this knowledge in place before beginning settlement negotiations.
-As always, anything that you agree to in relation to your taxes should be spelled out in your final decree of divorce.
+If you do not specify in your final decree of divorce what plan you choose to employ, then the IRS will select option two for you and your spouse.
+You may not be able to itemize your deductions based on your income, so you should determine whether you would benefit from taking part in these deductions for this period.
+It would help if you had all of this knowledge in place before beginning settlement negotiations.
+As always, anything that you agree to about your taxes should be spelled out in your final decree of divorce.

 What about deductions related to your kids?

-Do your retirement savings impact taxes in regard to divorce?
+Do your retirement savings impact taxes regarding divorce?

-If you come into your divorce with little in the way of liquid cash, then you may feel tempted to draw early on your retirement savings in order to fund your divorce.
-If those retirement funds are in an IRA or 401(k) then you and your spouse would be subject to taxes and penalties associated with withdrawing funds early from a retirement account.
-If you have done so prior to settlement negotiations in your divorce you should figure out the extent of the damage, so to speak, and then come prepared to negotiate with that figure in mind.
+If you come into your divorce with little in the way of liquid cash, then you may feel tempted to draw early on your retirement savings to fund your divorce.
+If those retirement funds are in an IRA or 401(k), then you and your spouse would be subject to taxes and penalties associated with withdrawing funds early from a retirement account.
+If you have done so before settlement negotiations in your divorce, you should figure out the extent of the damage and then come prepared to negotiate with that figure in mind.

 Questions about divorce?
 Contact the Law Office of Bryan Fagan

-I realize that we have spent a majority of today’s blog post discussing financial issues and taxes, but I will again point out that our office is not equipped to provide you with formal tax or financial advice.
-However, if you need advice regarding family law issues and divorce then please do not hesitate to contact the Law Office of Bryan Fagan.
-We will work with you and counsel you on the legal issues associated with divorce as well as the financial implications of getting divorced.
-You should always consult with tax professionals on specific tax questions but our office is equipped to help you sort through all of the issues surrounding divorce.
+I realize that we have spent most of today’s blog post discussing financial issues and taxes, but I will again point out that our office is not equipped to provide you with a formal tax or financial advice.
+However, if you need advice regarding family law issues and divorce, then please do not hesitate to contact the Law Office of Bryan Fagan.
+We will work with you and counsel you on the legal issues associated with divorce and the financial implications of getting divorced.
+You should always consult with tax professionals on specific tax questions, but our office is equipped to help you sort through all of the issues surrounding divorce.